Disclosure: This post contains affiliate links. We may earn a commission at no extra cost to you. Our research is independent and unbiased.

 |---|---|---|

-If you have a large breed dog, TPLO surgery is the best path to a pain-free life, despite the high cost.
+If you have a large breed dog, TPLO surgery is the only way to get them back to a pain-free life.
+Yes, the price tag makes you want to throw up, but it’s what they need.

 Sources